 Check out the highlights from our previous Big Battlefield Bike Rides.

 We want you to know exactly where your money is going.
-Your first fundraising target of £1,300 covers the cost of your trip.
-This pays for your
+Your first fundraising target of £1,300 (due 15 March 2020) covers the cost of your trip.
+This pays for:

 It also pays for an experience like no other that you will remember for the rest of your life.

-The final fundraising target is £2,775.
-Every penny raised up to and beyond this target will go directly towards supporting Servicemen and women who have suffered life-changing injuries, some of whom will cycle alongside you.
+The final fundraising target is £2,775 (due 15 September 2020).
+After meeting your first fundraising target; every penny you raise up to and beyond your final fundraising target goes directly to support servicemen and women who have suffered life-changing injuries, some of whom will cycle alongside you.

 If you are thinking of signing up for a challenge like this, then it is understandable that you may have some questions.

-Download our FAQs to find out more about the ride, and if you can’t get the answer you were looking for then don’t hesitate to get in touch with our Events Team.
+Download our FAQs to find out more about the ride; if you can’t get the answer you are looking for then don’t hesitate to get in touch with our Events Team.